-Applying Situational Awareness for Effective Crabgrass Control – Randall Prostak, Extension Educator, Weed Management
+- Applying Situational Awareness for Effective Crabgrass Control – Randall Prostak, Extension Specialist, Weed Management

 Crabgrass continues to be one of the most common and pervasive weed challenges in cool season turf systems.This discussion will highlight a range of up-to-date tools and how to choose which approaches will be most effective and efficient based on the specifics of individual turf management scenarios and stages of crabgrass development.

 - The Billbug Complex in Massachusetts: Life Cycle and Management – Dr. Olga Kostromytska, Extension Assistant Professor, Turf Entomology